 Most grains used in feed are susceptible to mycotoxin contamination, causing severe economic losses all along feed value chains.
-As skyrocketing raw material prices force producers to include a higher proportion of economical cereal byproducts in the feed, the risks of mycotoxin contamination likely increase.
-In this article, we review why mycotoxins cause the damage they do - and how effective toxin-mitigating solutions prevent this damage.
+As skyrocketing raw material prices force producers to include a higher proportion of economical cereal by-products in the feed, the risks of mycotoxin contamination likely increase.
+This article reviews why mycotoxins cause the damage they do - and how effective toxin-mitigating solutions prevent this damage.